mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 - Run the `upgrade_check.py` utility to perform pre-check scripts, these scripts report information on any objects whose data the upgrade might affect.
 - Stop the Greenplum cluster and use Leapp to run an in-place upgrade of the operating system.
 - Address any required operating system configuration differences and start the Greenplum cluster.
-- Follow the required steps for fixing the data that is impacted by the `glibc` locale sorting changes.
+- Follow the required steps given by the `upgrade_check.py` utility for fixing the data that is impacted by the `glibc` locale sorting changes.

 The advantage of this method is that it does not require two different Greenplum clusters.
 The disadvantages are the risk of performing an in-place operating system upgrade, no downgrade options after any issues, the risk of issues that could leave your cluster in a non-operating state, and the requirement of additional steps after the upgrade is complete to address the `glibc` changes.
 You must also plan downtime of your Greenplum database for the entire process.

 Continue reading for a detailed list of steps to upgrade your cluster using this method.

 > **Important** We recommend you take a backup of your cluster before proceeding with this method, as you will not be able to recover the database if the upgrade does not complete successfully.
+You may also be prepared to contact your operating system vendor for any issues encountered with the Leapp utility.

 #### <a id="precheck"></a>Run the Pre-Check Script